WICG/local-peer-to-peer/EXPLAINER.md

 The Local Peer-to-Peer API aims to give browsers the means to communicate directly, without the aid of a server in the middle.
 It is designed to enable this communication within the confines of a local communication medium such as the Local Area Network.

-The API aims to strike a balance between creating a powerful new building block for developers and providing a seamless, secure and privacy preserving experience the browser user.
+The API aims to strike a balance between creating a powerful new building block for developers and providing a seamless, secure and privacy preserving experience for the user.
 As an example: while the API doesn’t provide raw socket access, it does aim to give developers the flexibility to innovate on top by providing a persistent, two-way communication channel with little overhead.

 See also: